Divorce | Private Client

 If the resident parent is not agreeable to the children going abroad, you should seek legal advice at the earliest opportunity.
 Your lawyer will attempt to make negotiations with the resident parent in respect of the holiday.
 If this is still not agreed, you may be advised to issue a formal application to the Court, known as a ‘Specific Issue Order’.
 The application will usually contain flight details, information on where you are staying and your proposals for indirect contact with the parent staying at home (irrespective of whether they are the resident or non-resident parent).

-Lawyers appreciate that you wish to spend quality time with your children during the school holidays.
-However, it is important to bear in mind that the children come first, and their interests should be at the forefront of any decision.
+It is important to bear in mind that the children come first, and their interests should be at the forefront of any decision.

 From the resident parent perspective, it is important to allow and maintain a sufficient relationship between the children and the non-resident parent.
 If you receive proposals from your ex-partner, review them carefully before saying ‘no’, without good reason (e.g. safety concerns).
 Whilst you may wish to spend time with your children, it is important to put yourselves in the children’s shoes and consider if they would like to see your ex-partner more during their school holidays.